Maya Turner becomes first woman to score in U Sports regular-season football game

 South of the border, Vanderbilt kicker Sarah Fuller blazed a trail by becoming the first woman to play and score for an NCAA Power Five conference team in 2020.

-Kristie Elliott became the first Canadian woman to accomplish both feats in an NCAA football game in 2021.
+Kristie Elliott was the first Canadian woman to accomplish both feats in an NCAA football game in 2021.

 This report by The Canadian Press was first published Sept.
 23, 2023.